markohantula/evidos.github.io/postback.md

 ## Postback Information
 ### General

-By default we will send a postback when:
+By default we will send a postback with the most up-to-date data known at the moment when:

 *   There is a status change in the transaction (eg the transaction went from waiting for signer to all signed)
 *   There is a signer activity (eg an email was sent)